konflux-ci/build-definitions/README.md

 Task migrations allow task maintainers to introduce changes to Konflux standard pipelines according to the task updates.
-By creating migrations, task maintainers are able to add/remove/update task parameters, change task execution order, add/remove mandatory task to/from pipelines, etc.
+By creating migrations, task maintainers are able to add/remove/update task parameters, change task execution order, add/remove mandatory tasks to/from pipelines, etc.

 Historically, task maintainers write `MIGRATION.md` to notify users what changes have to be made to the pipeline.
 This mechanism is not deprecated.
 Besides